Actindo-AG/Documentation/Taxes/Integration/02_ManageTaxClasses.md

 There are two main tax classes in most territories: the standard and the reduced tax rate class.
 However, there can also be special taxes, such as super-reduced or zero taxes.
 Tax classes can be created, edited and deleted if necessary.

 [comment]: <> (Tax class / Steuerklasse ist unter Price im Produkt in PIM Modul hinterlegt.
-Verweis irgendwie auf PIM?)
+Verweis auf PIM?)

 ## Create a tax class